amoolagundla/DotNetRuleEngine/README.md

 ```

 ##### Terminate #####
-You can terminate execution of the remaining rules by setting Terminate = true
+Terminates execution of the remaining rules.

 ###### Example ######
 ```csharp